onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-841740
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :introduced: casablanca
     :impacts: dcae, dmaap

-    The xNF **SHOULD** support FileReady VES event for event-driven bulk transfer of monitoring data.
+    The VNF or PNF **SHOULD** support FileReady VES event for event-driven bulk transfer of monitoring data.

 .. req::
     :id: R-440220
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :introduced: casablanca
     :impacts: dcae, dmaap

-    The xNF **SHOULD** support File transferring protocol, such as FTPES or SFTP, when supporting the event-driven bulk transfer of monitoring data.
+    The VNF or PNF **SHOULD** support File transferring protocol, such as FTPES or SFTP, when supporting the event-driven bulk transfer of monitoring data.

 .. req::
     :id: R-75943
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :introduced: casablanca
     :impacts: dcae, dmaap

-    The xNF **SHOULD** support the data schema defined in 3GPP TS 32.435, when supporting the event-driven bulk transfer of monitoring data.
+    The VNF or PNF **SHOULD** support the data schema defined in 3GPP TS 32.435, when supporting the event-driven bulk transfer of monitoring data.

 .. req::